 3) Where is the parking area for the event?

-Parking locations will be confirmed closer to the day and we encourage carpooling and use of public transport .
+There will be Parking locations at the start/Finish area at the Old GlenCullen Golf Club and we encourage carpooling and use of public transport.

 4) Where is the event registration area?

-Registration will open early afternoon (TBC) for both long & short routes.
+Registration will open early afternoon 16.30hrs for both long & short routes.
 Everyone must register, it’s not possible to go straight to the start of the route.
+If you are doing the shorter route you should register from17.30 onwards

 5) What’s included in my entry fee?